psam3210/.github/final.md

 A good rule of thumb to follow is that a stranger who has never seen your project before should come away from your presentation being able to ask questions as if they had worked with you on the project.
 I would highly suggest practicing your presentation once or twice with a classmate or friend.

+> #### A note on demos…
+>
+> When Steve Jobs first introduced the iPhone, he had to walk through the demo in a very specific path or else [it would crash](https://www.nytimes.com/2013/10/06/magazine/and-then-steve-said-let-there-be-an-iphone.html).
+Similarly, you are in control of your demo.
+Present us a path that most compelling shares what your tool does (and skip over the features you didn’t have time to flesh out fully).
+This doesn’t mean you can just fake your entire project, but it should allow you more time to focus on the features you want.

 **In class, December 9**